asmuth-archive/sinatra-static/readme.md

     public/index.html              -> "homepage"
     public/contact/index.html      -> "contact"
+    public/data.json               -> "{json: 1}"

-## Advanced assets management
+### Advanced assets management

-If you wish to generate your assets (CSS, JS, images) with an assets packaging system, you may use [Sinatra-AssetPack](https://github.com/rstacruz/sinatra-assetpack) and build your assets in the same target directory with `rake assetpack:build`.
+If you wish to generate your assets (CSS, JS, images) with an assets packaging system, you may use [Sinatra-AssetPack](https://github.com/rstacruz/sinatra-assetpack) and build your assets in the same target directory with `rake assetpack:build` task.

-IMPORTANT : to achieve `Sinatra-AssetPack` and `Sinatra-Static` compatibility, see [pull request #1](https://github.com/paulasmuth/sinatra-static/pull/1)
+IMPORTANT : to achieve `Sinatra-AssetPack` and `Sinatra-Static` compatibility, see [pull request #1](https://github.com/paulasmuth/sinatra-static/pull/1).